pynucastro/pynucastro/docs/source/jac-devel.rst

    This contribution affects all species, not just the parent and child.
 As a result, the Jacobian with weak rates in it will not be sparse.

+This contribution was added in `pynucastro PR #1539 <https://github.com/pynucastro/pynucastro/pull/1539>`_.

 Status of this term: